akostrik/CPP_module_42/README.md

 * a variable or a de-referenced reference
 * location
 * a temporary value that does not persist beyond the expression that uses it
-* has storage addresses that are programmatically accessible to the running program
+* has storage addresses that are programmatically accessible to the running program (for ex, using &)
-* имеют адрес хранения, программно доступный исполняемой программе (например, используя &)
-* Ex: объявляется переменная x, которой присваивается значение 13
+* Ex: the cariable x is declared and attributed the value 13

 ## Reference vs pointer (01/ex03)
 * `HumanA`: a reference or a pointer to the Weapon, and a reference is better since the Weapon exists from creation and never changes